 - To turn VoiceOver on/off: Simultaneously, press the Command key (key to the left of the Space key) Function key (left key in bottom row) and F5 key (key in top row, 7th key from the left). *

 * Depending on your chosen Settings, you can turn VoiceOver on/off with just the Command key and F5 key.

 - When VoiceOver is on, you can start the tutorial at any time by pressing VO + Command + F8.

-For step-by-step information and explanation on how to initially use VoiceOver, go to David Woodbridge’s article “Getting Started with your Mac using VoiceOver” posted on the AppleVis website.
+For step-by-step information and explanation on how to initially use VoiceOver, go to GeeksModo's Learn to Use VoiceOver on Your Mac: a Beginners Guide.